MaximeCaty/AL-Large-Number-Math/README.md

 end;
 ```

-You can combine multiple operations ine one line such as :
+You can combine multiple operations in one line such as :

 ```
 Result := Math.Subtract(Math.Multiply('12345678910111213', '98765421'), '-152654');